UhiriweAudace/Building_Api_With_Typeorm/README.md

 ## Steps to run this project

+### 1. Through Docker

+- Make sure that Docker and docker-compose are installed on your host machine
+- Go to your terminal, navigate where the project is located on your machine
-1. Run `npm i` command
+- Run the following command
-2. Setup database settings inside `ormconfig.json` file
-3. installed the typeORM cli globally by using the following command:

-    ```text
-        npm install typeorm -g
+    ```shell
+    docker-compose up
     ```

+    or if you want to rebuild the images just run

+    ```shell
+    docker-compose up --build
+    ```

+### 2. Through Usual way

+- Run `npm i` or `yarn install` command
-4. Rename file called `.env.example` to `.env` and then assign each variable to its value
+- Rename file called `.env.example` to `.env` and then assign each variable to its value
-5. Run `npm run dev` command for development purpose 🔥
+- Run `npm run dev` or `yarn run dev` command for development purpose 🔥
-6. now you send different request which listed on the challenge docs.
+- now you send different request which listed on the challenge docs.

 ## Authors